splatformlab/BlockFlex/README.md

  ~/BlockFlex/Predictions/Predict/outputs/bw
  ~/BlockFlex/Predictions/Prep/inputs/bw
  respectively.
-Finally, to correctly parse the accuracy numbers, modify the path contained in the BASE variable of acc_parser.py in the same fashion.

  Each of these scripts can be run stand-alone.
 They copy the prepared files from the Prep directory into the local inputs.
 Then, runs the predictor on each 5 times.
 Then parses and reports the accuracy numbers.
 The inputs for alibaba and google traces are already in the local input directories and are not copied first.
-The output files will be under the corresponding outputs directory.
-The parsed output files will be printed by the scripts but can be retrieved from the outputs directory under PREDICTOR_acc_out.txt (bw_acc_out.txt for bandwidth).
-If you want to rerun only a part of the script, i.e. only copy files, only run prediction, or only compute and output results, you can modify the variables at the top of the script accordingly.

 ```shell
 #First prepare the output directories
 mkdir outputs